-- MARC convenes a quarterly "Planning Director's Luncheon" as a forum for sharing of expertise, best practices, and provide updates on important planning, development, and other local activities.1 - MARC's KC Communities for All Ages works to facilitate aging in place and aging in community for the region's senior community.
+- MARC's KC Communities for All Ages works to facilitate aging in place and aging in community for the region's senior community.
 This regional initiative furthers conversation about land use and transportation that creates communities that welcome all ages.1 - MARC continues the First Suburbs Coalition, which addresses neighborhoods, commercial areas, and infrastructure issues and policies to promote sustainable communities and healthy environments.1 - MARC facilitates a gathering of local GIS professionals (KC Metro GIS), including representatives from state and local government, to share expertise and collaborate on data development and sharing opportunities.1 - MARC coordinates periodic meetings of data professionals working in cities, non-profits, and public health agencies to discuss the development of data and tools that help keep policy makers abreast of key trends and performance metrics.1

 - 1. ACTIVITY: Technical Analysis.
-Maintain, update, and improve data sets, analytical capabilities and public engagement capacities as described above, as well as active committees overseeing them(ongoing). - 2.
+Maintain, update, and improve data sets, analytical capabilities and public engagement capacities as described above, as well as active committees overseeing them (ongoing). - 2.
 ACTIVITY: 2020 Census Data.
-More detailed data from the 2020 Census, beyond what was released in September 2021, will be made available in 2022.
-Prepare databases to absorb the census data, download the data as it becomes available, and make extracts accessible to local governments and residents via MARC's website. - 3.
-ACTIVITY: Public Use Microdata Sample Areas (PUMAs).
-Work with Kansas and Missouri State Data Centers to define the PUMAs for use with the 2020 Census and the American Community Survey for 2020-2029.
-(September) - 4.
-ACTIVITY: 2020 American Community Survey (ACS) data.
-The ACS data for 2020 will both be delayed and use a different methodology due to the large non-response during the pandemic.
-Determine level of inconsistency and how best to use in comparison to previous data.
+More detailed data from the 2020 Census, beyond what was released in 2022, will be made available in 2023.
+Prepare databases to absorb the census data, download the data as it becomes available, and make extracts accessible to local governments and residents via MARC's website. (ongoing) - 3.
+ACTIVITY: Data Parcel Land Use.
+Update parcel data from county assessors annually for use in UrbanSim and other analyses (ongoing). - 4.
+ACTIVITY: 2021 American Community Survey (ACS) data.
+The 1-year ACS data for 2020 was not released due to the large non-response during the pandemic.
+Evaluate the 2021 1-year data against the 2019 data at a variety of geographic scales metro, county, tract.
+Determine level of inconsistency, and how best to use the data in comparison to previous data.
 Prepare databases to absorb the data, download the data as it becomes available, and make extracts accessible to local governments and residents via MARC's website.
-(June) - 5.
-ACTIVITY: 2022 Aerial Project.
-In partnership with area local governments, conduct and manage the 2022 aerial project , producing digital orthophotography for participating jurisdictions.
-(December) - 6.
+(December) - 5.
+ACTIVITY: 2024 Aerial Project.
+In partnership with area local governments, evaluate the 2022 aerial project and determine whether changes in process or image capture technology need to be made for the 2024 project.
+Issue an RFP for the 2024 project implementing and changes in specifications or process (Dec). - 6.
 ACTIVITY: Planning Tools.
-Continue to help local governments incorporate into their own planning and development processes the tools developed in the CSP program and the Natural Resources Inventory.
-Participate in the national Consortium for Scenario Planning to keep abreast of best practices and aid the tool development. (ongoing). - 7.
+Continue to help local governments incorporate into their own planning and development processes the tools developed in the Creating Sustainable Places program and the Natural Resources Inventory.
+Participate in the national Consortium for Scenario Planning to keep abreast of best practices and aid the tool development (ongoing). - 7.
 ACTIVITY: Economic and Workforce Indicators.
 To develop and support critical land use inputs into the travel demand forecasting models, MARC will develop and maintain a series of economic and workforce indicators that augment and reinforce transportation performance indicators in support of improved integrated planning.
 MARC will publish data and reports describing and analyzing the region's economy and workforce on its website (ongoing). - 8.
 ACTIVITY: Update KC Rising Metrics.
 KC Rising1 has a three-level metrics system, corresponding to long-run, region level, medium-term system level, and short-term strategy level.
 Metrics for the top two levels have been determined and will be updated.
-Proposed strategy level indicators will be evaluated and further developed as necessary.
-(Ongoing). - 9.
+Proposed strategy level indicators will be evaluated and further developed as necessary (ongoing). - 9.
 ACTIVITY: Economic Equity Values Atlas.
-Launch the EEVA with a full complement of indicators describing the health of the seven Pillars of Prosperity developed by KC Rising Enterprise, Industry, Connectivity (physical and digital), Neighborhoods, Education, Culture, and Inclusion at the census tract level and use the EEVA to help evaluate project funding proposals for the Planning Sustainable Places program.
+Continue refining and gathering data for the EEVA to build upon its 2022 launch.
 (May)